Stopping at Christmas, what a mistake, by Juan Bautista Martínez

 City fighting with Everton.
 Chelsea, with Fulham.
 Manchester United, with Wolverhampton.
 And Liverpool, with Leicester.
-As is tradition, yesterday the day of the boxing day with the public dedicated, with the players giving their all and with the football planet awaiting the Premier.
+As is tradition, Boxing Day was played yesterday in England with the public dedicated, with the players giving their all and with the football world awaiting the Premier.
 The day before, Christmas, the NBA wore its best clothes, like every year.
 And the NFL football also provided two games.
 The Premier, the NBA and the NFL.
 Some may like the English League and basketball or American football more or less, but no one is aware that they are three organizations with an enormous volume of business.
 In the first two cases, they also benefit from enormous international expansion.
 Meanwhile, in Spain football has rested since December 22 and will not return until January 3, with a Valencia-Madrid League match and some Copa del Rey stakes.

 Eleven days of paramo just on dates where the fan can have more free time.
 Yes, they are designated dates.
 Yes, they are dates to be with the family.
 But they are also days to consume and not only food, but also entertainment.
 Theaters usually register very good occupancy rates for Christmas.
 Cinemas, harmed by television platforms throughout the year, also see their seats more crowded.
 On the other hand, football stadiums in Spain are closed for holidays.